AgnesHendrickx/MTE/documentation/artdem.rst

 | The maximum intensity anomaly observed relative to Mount Etna's IGRF intensity, for path above an artificial DEM, is approximately :math:`+2 \mu T` for positive anomalies and :math:`-1.39 \mu T` for negative anomalies.
 The greatest inclination anomaly recorded reaches about :math:`+2.37 ^{\circ}` in the positive spectrum and :math:`-3.02 ^{\circ}` in the negative.
 Similarly, the peak declination anomaly is :math:`+5.45 ^{\circ}` for positive deviations and :math:`-1.08 ^{\circ}` for negative deviations.

 | Upon comparing these values to the results of the :ref:`flank simulation <flanksim>`, it becomes apparent that the observed anomalies are consistently lower or at most equal in magnitude.
-Despite the model setup and elevation of the path, see :numref:`art_DEM` indicating more substantial topographical features.
+Despite the model setup and elevation of the path, see :numref:`art_DEM`, indicating more substantial topographical features.
 This implies that the interplay between adjacent topographical features may exert a more significant influence than the sheer size of any individual topographic characteristic.

 | In :numref:`art_DEM`, similar patterns as in the :ref:`previous section <flanksim>` can be observed.
 The topography exerts a significant influence on the magnetic field measurements at the surface, affecting intensity, inclination, and declination in relation to the terrain's contours.
 At increased altitudes, the strength of the anomalies diminishes, with positive anomalies decreasing more rapidly than their negative counterparts.
 Regarding declination, the anomaly peaks premature of the corresponding topographical feature, and this temporal shift becomes more pronounced at higher elevations.